shininglite/employeeSummary/README.md

 # Team Profile Generator

 ## Description
 This application generates a web page of a company or project team.
-The web page that is generated displays an attractive card for each of three team member types: Manager, Engineer, and Intern, with relevant contact information such as their name, id number and email address.
+The web page that is generated displays an attractive card for each of three team member types:

+- Manager

+- Engineer

+- Intern

+with relevant contact information such as their name, id number and email address.

 Other information presented depends on their title:

 - Manager includes an office number

 - Engineer includes a github name

 - Intern includes a school name

-The application will builds a team with one manager and as many engineers and interns as you want.
+The application builds a team with one manager and as many engineers and interns as you want.

 ## Development
 This application was built using node.js, which is server-side JavaScript.
 It uses Bootstrap css framework and classes.

+## Highlights
+The application was built completely on the server side ("back-end") without using client side ("front-end") tools.

 ## Usage
 To use this application: